-Lipetsk oblast (region) (also spelled Lipetskaya, Lipeck) is a federal subject of Russia, part of Central Federal District, located in the central part of European Russia about 400 km south of Moscow.
-Administrative center and capital of the region is Lipetsk.
+Lipetsk oblast (Lipetskaya) is a federal subject located in the central part of European Russia, about 370 km south of Moscow, part of the Central Federal District.
+Lipetsk is the capital city of the region.

 Lipetsk region history

 According to archaeological and historical data, the territory of the present Lipetsk region was inhabited since ancient times.
 Before the Mongol invasion, there were the towns of Yelets, Dobrinsk (the village of Dobroye now), Dubok (Dubki).
 During the Mongol yoke, a lot of fortified towns were destroyed, the region depopulated.